samschott/maestral/README.md

 $ maestral gui --config-name="personal"
 $ maestral gui --config-name="work"
 ```
-This will start two Maestral instances, syncing the private and the work accounts,
+This will start two instances of Maestral, syncing the private and the work accounts,
 respectively.
+Multiple Maestral daemons are supported as well.

-By default, the Dropbox folder names will contain the capitalised
+By default, the Dropbox folder names will contain the capitalised config-name in braces.
-config-name in braces.
-For our example, this will be "Dropbox (Personal)" and "Dropbox
+In the above case, this will be "Dropbox (Personal)" and "Dropbox (Work)".
-(Work)".

 ## Contribute

 The following tasks could need your help:

-- [ ] Write tests for maestral.
+- [ ] Write tests for Maestral.
 - [ ] Detect and warn in case of unsupported Dropbox folder locations (network drives,
       external hard drives, etc).
-- [ ] Speed up downloads of large folders and initial sync: Download zip files if possible.
 - [ ] Native Cocoa and GTK interfaces.
 Maestral currently uses PyQt5.
 - [ ] Packaging: improve packing for macOS (reduce app size) and package for other platforms.